 Even the United Nations recognized the huge significance of happiness.
 It was due to the initiative of Bhutan that a summit meeting of the UN was convened in 2012 dealing with the issue “happiness and well-being”.
 Already in the 1970s, Bhutan declared the “pursuit of happiness and well-being” as top national objective.
 Furthermore, the ”National Gross Happiness” indicator was generated to measure the level of happiness of Bhutan’s population.
 In Bhutan, the “National Gross Happiness” has far more significance than any gross national product!

-It was at the mentioned summit meeting, convened by Ban Ki-moon himself, that the UN passed a resolution declaring well-being, happiness and satisfaction as effort and aim of all people and calling the governments and institutions worldwide to put this in the centre of any public or political action.
+It was at the mentioned summit meeting, which Ban Ki-moon himself had convened, that the UN passed a resolution declaring well-being, happiness and satisfaction as effort and aim of all people and calling the governments and institutions worldwide to put this in the centre of any public or political action.
 To illustrate this concern, the 20th of March was declared as official and global “Day of Happiness”, commemorated annually since 2013.

 But why are we striving for happiness and well-being?
 Deeply rooted within us lays both the instinct for survival and the urge to produce descendants.
 To nourish and protect them secures the survival of our own genes.
 This creates the urge to develop ways and means to achieve this goal – and in this respect our evolutionary development.
 Without this urge, there would be neither fire nor medical, social or economic progress today.
 Stagnation is not part of this concept – we have no choice but to constantly strive forward.
 The pursuit of happiness and well-being seems to be a primary instinct.